 No one could have simply just told me to stop this.
 The thing I love the most about the journeys we take with our dogs, is it slowly brings us to new realizations.
 Sometimes it is difficult to change for yourself, but you may have the desire to change in order to improve relationships…doggies, children, family or lovers.
 In the end, we must still come to peace with ourselves.

 I feel so calm and at peace when I train dogs.
 It puts you in touch with that energy.
 Dogs are real, they don’t have hidden agendas.
 They tell you what they are feeling in each moment.
-I believe tuning into dogs helps you get better at tuning into your self.
-That can help you discover your truth.
+I believe tuning into dogs helps you become better at tuning into yourself.
+That begins to help you discover your truth.
 You cannot be more in the moment or united with your true self.
-Being out of tune with yourself, shows up in your dog.
+Being out of tune with yourself, can show up in your dog.

 I feel when you truly communicate with an animal, you become enlightened.

 I figured something out by accident, how this positive thinking works.
 It was during a loooooooooooong, crushing struggle with infertility, where my best coping skill was constantly telling myself I would be a terrible mother.
 It’s Gods will, because I am a horrible person.
 Good try brain, you are so creative, but we are going to try something new!

 After years of living in a deep depression, when I came out on the other side, I became very, very silly.
 Please know this, because I joke around a lot in my blogs.
 You can thoroughly blame this on infertility.
 I did not want to be serious for many years afterwards.
 It stuck and now I can’t help it.
 I will blog about my infertility experience some day, I learned a lot from it.
 And against tremendous infertility divorce odds, I am still happily married.